FilecoinFoundationWeb/filecoin-foundation/sanity-migration-plan.md

 │   ├── utils/            ← shared utilities (unchanged)
 │   └── ...
 ├── scripts/
-│   └── migrate-to-sanity/  ← NEW: shared migration script utilities
+│   └── migrate-to-cms/     ← NEW: shared migration script utilities
-└── docs/
 └── sanity-migration-plan.md  ← this document
 ```

-**Shared migration tooling.** Migration scripts for all three sites live in `scripts/migrate-to-sanity/`.
-A common `lib/` within that directory holds utilities for reading markdown files, converting markdown bodies to Portable Text, and batch-uploading documents via the Sanity client.
+**Shared migration tooling.** Migration scripts for all three sites live in `scripts/migrate-to-cms/`.
+A common `lib/` within that directory holds utilities for reading markdown files, converting markdown bodies to rich text (Portable Text for Sanity; Lexical for Payload), and batch-uploading documents via the chosen CMS client.
 Each site has its own subdirectory of collection-specific scripts.

-**Separate Sanity projects per site.** Each site gets its own Sanity project ID and dataset.
+**Separate CMS projects per site.** Each site gets its own project (Sanity project ID and dataset, or Payload Cloud project and database).
 Editorial teams, content models, and publishing cadences differ between sites.
 A shared project would complicate role management and create schema coupling between independent teams.
-Under a shared Sanity organization, billing and user management are still centralised.

 ---

 ## 4. Shared Infrastructure Decisions

-### 4.1 Sanity Studio placement
+### 4.1 Admin UI placement

-Each site embeds Sanity Studio as a Next.js App Router route at `/studio`.
-This keeps the admin interface on the same domain without separate hosting.
+**Sanity:** Each site embeds Sanity Studio as a Next.js App Router route at `/studio`.
+Studio is a separate React application served from the same deployment.

+**Payload:** The admin UI runs at `/admin` as a native part of the Next.js app via `@payloadcms/next`.
+It shares the same process, build, and deployment — no separate route configuration needed.

 ### 4.2 On-demand revalidation

-All three sites use the same webhook → revalidation pattern:
+All three sites use the same webhook → revalidation pattern regardless of CMS:

-1. Sanity document published
+1. Document published in the CMS
-2. Sanity POST to `/api/revalidate` on the respective site
+2. CMS POSTs to `/api/revalidate` on the respective site
 3. Next.js `revalidateTag()` clears the affected cache entries
 4. Pages update within ~10 seconds, no rebuild required

+Sanity uses `parseBody()` from `next-sanity/webhook` for signature validation.
+Payload fires `afterChange` hooks or configurable webhooks.

 ### 4.3 Images

 Existing images in each site's `public/assets/` directory are not migrated.
-They are stored as plain URL string fields in Sanity documents and continue to be served from Vercel CDN.
-New images uploaded post-migration go to Sanity's asset pipeline (`cdn.sanity.io`).
+They are stored as plain URL string fields in CMS documents and continue to be served from Vercel CDN.
+New images uploaded post-migration go to the CMS asset pipeline (Sanity CDN or Payload's configured upload storage).

 ### 4.4 TypeScript types

-Each site runs `sanity typegen` against its own schema to generate `src/sanity/types.ts`.
-These generated types replace the manual Zod content type layers in each app.
+**Sanity:** Each site runs `sanity typegen` against its own schema to generate `src/sanity/types.ts`.

+**Payload:** Types are generated automatically by Payload from `payload.config.ts` during the build step — no separate command required.

 ### 4.5 Sequencing recommendation